yinglia/SurvBal/README.md

 https://github.com/yinglia/SurvBal/blob/main/SurvBal_0.1.0.pdf

-The vignette of `SurvBal` can be found at:
+The vignette of `SurvBal` includes the instructions to run the method on the example dataset, with the input and output clearly described, which can be found at:

 https://yinglia.github.io/SurvBal-Vignette/